RiddleAndCode/ECLet_STM32/README.md

      src="https://github.com/RiddleAndCode/ECLet_STM32/blob/master/images/Screen%20Shot%202018-05-19%20at%2020.28.05.png"/>

-To run the code we first have to comopile it and then upload the resulting .bin file via ST-Link to the Discovery board.
-TZhe Arduino IDE handles this for us.
+To run the code we first have to compile it and then upload the resulting .bin file via ST-Link to the Discovery board.
+The Arduino IDE handles this for us.
 To compile and upload the code the second button to the top-left part of the sketch wiindow has to be clicked.
 Compiling and uploading will then take a while.
 Cause we've opted for verbose output we can closely follow the process.
-During the compilation it is recommended to also activate the built-in Serial Monito of the Arduino IDE.
-To Accomplish this click the top-right button inside the sketch window.
+During the compilation it is recommended to also activate the built-in Serial Monitor of the Arduino IDE.
+To accomplish this click the top-right button inside the sketch window.
 The moment the upload has succeeded the Serial Monitor will show the resulting output of the command operations.
-From time to time on will have to press the black button on the Discovery board itself to see the full result.
-Keep in mind that we upoload a new firmware to the board when we do a compile-upload cycle.
-So it happens from time to time that our code allready stzarts producing results befor the board is fully ready.
+From time to time one will have to press the black button on the Discovery board itself to see the full result.
+Keep in mind that we upoload everytime a new firmware to the board when we do a compile-upload cycle.
+So it happens that our code allready starts producing results before the firmware has finished uploading.

 <img alt="Raspberry Kernel I2C Confirmed"
      src="https://github.com/RiddleAndCode/ECLet_STM32/blob/master/images/Screen%20Shot%202018-05-19%20at%2020.28.51.png"/>